How to Dehydrate Food: A Beginner’s Guide

 The way you prepare foods for dehydration determines the finished product you will receive and hence what you will end up consuming after rehydration.
 Here are some tips you need to know as you prepare your food for drying.

-3. Try to prevent browning by steaming, blanching or coating with lemon juice.
+Try to prevent browning by steaming, blanching or coating with lemon juice.
 Any other method to prevent browning may be used as well.
 It is also advised that you steam or blanch vegetables so that they do not get tough during the dehydration process.
+Blanching vegetables like green beans before dehydration can help maintain their color and improve storage quality.

 Methods Used to Dehydrate Foods